dmnkhvl/dub/README.md

 pnpm install
 ```

-When the dependencies are installed you're app is ready!
+When the dependencies are installed you're app is fully installed!

 ## Development Server

-To start local development server run this command
+To start the app you need to run one of these commands

 ```bash
 # yarn